 Fresno: A Great Place to Study and Take a Break

 The proximity of the Fresno campus to national parks and lakes offers opportunities for sightseeing, hiking, kayaking, skiing and other recreational activities, to offset the intensive pace of doctoral training.
 These amenities combine with a relatively low cost of living to make the strong Fresno programs especially attractive.

 Fresno Degree Features

 Students in the Fresno PsyD degree program benefit from several unique campus-specific features.
 In addition to their basic education in clinical psychology, students at the Fresno campus have the opportunity to focus their study and clinical expertise by specializing their degree with an emphasis area.
-Emphasis areas offered in the Fresno PsyD in Clinical Psychology program include:
+Emphasis area offered at the Fresno PsyD in Clinical Psychology program is:

 The Fresno Doctor of Psychology program also offers students the opportunity to gain practical skills providing mental health services through campus-based practica.